7 Best Shooting Ear Protection to Save Your Hearing [2023 Guide]

 For every 6 dB added to the SPL, the perceived loudness doubles.

-So if you have a sound at 100 dB and then increase it to 106 dB, the power from the source is 4x, but the sound will only be 2x as loud as before when it reaches your ear.
+Let's say you have a sound at 100 dB.
+It takes 4x the power to increase it to 106 dB, but the sound will only be 2x as loud as before when it reaches your ear.

 Sounds louder than 120 dB can cause immediate hearing loss.